Can one individual use so many balloons from end-to-end, they would wrap around the world?

 Have you ever had one of those moments when you think…”I buy a lot of balloons?”
 That thought popped into my head the other morning as I was getting supplies together.
 I wondered if I have used enough balloons to wrap around the world.

 If your career started like mine, you started buying balloons by the bags and upgraded to cases.
 In my day, there was a gross of balloons (144) in a bag.
 Manufacturers then switched to 100 balloons per bag.
 Let’s make things simple and use 100 per bag.

-Next, I divided the earth’s diameter, 1,577,790,720 inches, by the length of the balloon, 60-inches, and 26,296,215 displays on the calculator.
+Next, I divided the earth’s diameter, 1,577,790,720 inches, by the balloon’s length, 60-inches, and 26,296,215 displays on the calculator.
 Scratching my head, I’m not sure if I used that many balloons, so off I go converting the number into bags of balloons.
-I figured the bag count will give a better visualization of the actual number.
+I figured the bag count would give a better visualization of the actual number.

 Now that little voice in my head said I’d probably used that many… do the math.
-Turns out that little voice in my head was wrong!
+It turns out that little voice in my head was wrong!
 I would have to use a whopping 168.59 bags of balloons a week!

-So the question has been answered – Have I used enough balloon to wrap around the world?
+So the question has been answered – Have I used enough balloons to wrap around the world?
 No. Does it feel like it?
 Heck yes!

 Before you leave, make sure you subscribe to Dale’s Balloon Animals blog or leave a comment about the article.